 Keep reading for all the details.

 The Hoh Rain Forest closed down at the end of December 2024 after heavy rainfall caused the only access road to be washed out.
 Lacking the funds required to repair the road, Jefferson County made an appeal for emergency funding from the Federal Highway Administration but didn’t receive a response.
 The county had no choice but to declare the rain forest closed indefinitely.
-Some campers with reservations to stay in the rain forest this summer reported that they received emails advising them to cancel for a refund.

 You can read more details about the Hoh Rain Forest closure here.